 The Greenfield Daily Reporter once said of William that he "lived in this county all his life, having been engaged at farming the greater part of the time."

 When the federal census enumeration was made in 1900, the Searses were on a farm next to Anna's parents in Center Township, Hancock County.

 Later, they moved into town, residing at 429 Walnut Street in Greenfield.

 Tragedy struck thrice in 1902, when they lost three of their young grandchildren in tragic or untimely deaths.
 On June 12 of that year, granddaughter Anna Beaver died of an accidental burn, when she tipped onto herself a pan full of scalding water.
 On July 31, grandson Charles Perry Beaver died of heart trouble, at the tender age of only five weeks and four days.
 Five days after that, on August 5, grandson Ralph Boyd Beaver died, when he "upset a pail of boiling water on himself."
 All three of the funerals are thought to have been held at the Sears home.

 To mourn the loss of the Beaver children, a poem was published in the Hancock Democrat by "A Friend":

-Granddaughter Catherine Beaver ( ? - ? ) married twice, first to (?)
-Hamilton and later to (?)
-Wing.
+Daughter Catherine Beaver ( ? - ? ) married twice, first to (?)
+Wing and later to (?)
+Hamilton.
 She lost an 18-month-old son, Robert Wing, in 1928 and a four-year-old son, Richard Gale Hamilton, of the effects of diphtheria, in 1933.